Feyerabend/obsolete/OBJECT.md

     en.print();
 ```

-_Super constructors and super variables_
+### Super constructors and super variables

-The constructor in ExtendedName takes advantage of being under (sub)class Name, by calling the constructor that receives a string in Name, super(\_v).
-The value of v is directly accessible from ExtendedName.
-The super.v in extendValue() in ExtendedName is therefore redundant here, since there is only one v in the context.
+The constructor in `ExtendedName` takes advantage of being under (sub)class `Name`, by calling the constructor that receives a string in Name, `super(_v)`.
+The value of v is directly accessible from `ExtendedName`.
+The `super.v` in `extendValue()` in `ExtendedName` is therefore redundant here, since there is only one v in the context.
 But both super and this are sometimes used, for the sake of clarity, to explicitly mark which instances or superclasses are being referred to, except that they are sometimes necessary.

-The extendName() and extendValue() methods illustrate different ways to return values.
-In the case of extendName() only the combination will be returned.
-In the case of extendValue(), the combination will not only be returned but also the value v will be set to this combination (concatenation, concatenation, juxtapose).
+The `extendName()` and `extendValue()` methods illustrate different ways to return values.
+In the case of `extendName()` only the combination will be returned.
+In the case of `extendValue()`, the combination will not only be returned but also the value v will be set to this combination (concatenation, concatenation, juxtapose).

-_**Method Override**_
+## Method Override

-Methods not only need to be inherited, they can_be replaced_ of other methods with the same name.
+Methods not only need to be inherited, they can __be replaced__ of other methods with the same name.
 Then a method is written that overrides another method with the same name (strictly speaking the same signature) in the superclass.
 That is when a method in a derived class (subclass) has the same signature as a method in the parent class, the method is said to override the parent method.
 When a method traverses Java's tree structure of classes that extend each other, it searches up the hierarchy from subclasses to superclasses until it reaches the top class Object.
 If the search does not find a matching method, an error is returned.

-The Name and ExtendedName classes can be supplemented with the toString() methods:
+The `Name` and `ExtendedName` classes can be supplemented with the `toString()` methods:

 ```java
 class Name {